-REGULATORY INFORMATION SERVICE CENTER Introduction to the Unified Agenda of Federal Regulatory and Deregulatory Actions-Fall 2021 AGENCY: Regulatory Information Service Center.
-ACTION: Introduction to the Regulatory Plan and the Unified Agenda of Federal Regulatory and Deregulatory Actions.
-SUMMARY: Publication of the Fall 2021 Unified Agenda of Federal Regulatory and Deregulatory Actions represents a key component of the regulatory planning mechanism prescribed in Executive Order ("EO") 12866, "Regulatory Planning and Review," (58 FR 51735) and reaffirmed in EO 13563, "Improving Regulation and Regulatory Review," (76 FR 3821).
-The Regulatory Flexibility Act requires that agencies publish semiannual regulatory agendas in the Federal Register describing regulatory actions they are developing that may have a significant economic impact on a substantial number of small entities (5 U.S.C.
-602).
-The Unified Agenda of Regulatory and Deregulatory Actions (Unified Agenda), published in the fall and spring, helps agencies fulfill all of these requirements.
-All federal regulatory agencies have chosen to publish their regulatory agendas as part of this publication.
-The complete Unified Agenda and Regulatory Plan can be found online at www.reginfo.gov and a reduced print version can be found in the Federal Register.
-Information regarding obtaining printed copies can also be found on the Reginfo.gov website (or below, VI.
-How Can Users Get Copies of the Plan and the Agenda?).
-The Fall 2021 Unified Agenda publication appearing in the Federal Register includes the Regulatory Plan and agency regulatory flexibility agendas, in accordance with the publication requirements of the Regulatory Flexibility Act.
+REGULATORY INFORMATION SERVICE CENTER Introduction to the Unified Agenda of Federal Regulatory and Deregulatory Actions AGENCY: Regulatory Information Service Center.

+ACTION: Introduction to the Unified Agenda of Federal Regulatory and Deregulatory Actions.
+SUMMARY: Spring 2022 Unified Agenda of Federal Regulatory and Deregulatory Actions.
+Publication of the Spring 2022 Unified Agenda of Federal Regulatory and Deregulatory Actions represents a key component of the regulatory planning mechanism prescribed in Executive Order ("EO") 12866, "Regulatory Planning and Review," (58 FR 51735) and reaffirmed in EO 13563, "Improving Regulation and Regulatory Review," (76 FR 3821).
+The Regulatory Flexibility Act requires that agencies publish semiannual regulatory agendas in the Federal Register describing regulatory actions they are developing that may have a significant economic impact on a substantial number of small entities (5 U.S.C.602).
+In the Unified Agenda of Federal Regulatory and Deregulatory Actions (Unified Agenda) agencies report regulatory actions upcoming in the next year.
+Executive Order 12866 "Regulatory Planning and Review," signed September 30, 1993 (58 FR 51735), and Office of Management and Budget memoranda implementing section 4 of that Order establish minimum standards for agencies' agendas, including specific types of information for each entry.
+The Unified Agenda helps agencies fulfill these requirements.
+All Federal regulatory agencies have chosen to publish their regulatory agendas as part of the Unified Agenda.
+The complete publication of the Spring 2022 Unified Agenda containing the regulatory agendas for 67 Federal agencies, is available to the public at http://reginfo.gov/.
+The Spring 2022 Unified Agenda publication appearing in the Federal Register consists of agency regulatory flexibility agendas, in accordance with the publication requirements of the Regulatory Flexibility Act.
 Agency regulatory flexibility agendas contain only those Agenda entries for rules that are likely to have a significant economic impact on a substantial number of small entities and entries that have been selected for periodic review under section 610 of the Regulatory Flexibility Act.
-The complete Fall 2021 Unified Agenda contains the Regulatory Plans of 27 Federal agencies and 67 Federal agency regulatory agendas.
-ADDRESSES: Regulatory Information Service Center (MR), General Services Administration, 1800 F Street NW, Washington, DC 20405.
+ADDRESSES: Regulatory Information Service Center (M1V1CD), General Services Administration, 1800 F Street NW, Boris Arratia, Director, Washington, DC 20405.
 FOR FURTHER INFORMATION CONTACT: For further information about specific regulatory actions, please refer to the agency contact listed for each entry.
-To provide comment on or to obtain further information about this publication, contact: Boris Arratia, Director, Regulatory Information Service Center (MR), General Services Administration, 1800 F Street NW, Washington, DC 20405, 703-795-0816.
+To provide comment on or to obtain further information about this publication, contact: Boris Arratia, Director, Regulatory Information Service Center (M1V1CD), General Services Administration, 1800 F Street NW, Washington, DC 20405, 703-795-0816.
 You may also send comments to us by e-mail at: RISC@gsa.gov.
 SUPPLEMENTARY INFORMATION: